Oxalate-Portal/oxalate-backend/documentation/installation/index.md

 ```

 Be aware that this will wipe out any previous container and volume called `dev_oxdb` and `oxdb_volume` respectively.

+If however you intend to run the backend container as a standalone in production, then you need to also set up the primary administrator credentials as
+described in the previous section by adding the necessary environment variables to the `docker run` command.

 ### Pre-existing natively running database